Skew-elliptical copula based mixed models for non-Gaussian longitudinal data with application to an HIV-AIDS study: Conclusion and summary

 \section{Conclusion and summary}

-In this paper, we studied an extension of classical linear mixed model based on multivariate normality.
-Motivated from a real world HIV data set, we developed skew-elliptical copula based generalized linear mixed models to analyze the data.
-The standard linear mixed model is treated as a special case in our construction.
-When the data set violates normality, our proposed class of models provide with better fit while capturing reflection, permutation asymmetry and tail dependence, if present in the data.
-We apply our methods to model the disease progression using CD4 T$^+$ cell counts of the HIV data set.
-Our considered class of models have a general dependence structure as of the skew-elliptical distributions which makes easier interpretation of the dependence parameters.
-In our analysis, we saw that use of skew-$t$ copula based Gamma mixed model provides the best fit out of eight candidate models.
-We obtain the standard errors of the parameter estimates using the corresponding asymptotic covariance matrix (Godambe information matrix) of IFM estimation.
-Our simulation study illustrates the performance of IFM estimation of model parameters with various choices of multivariate copulas and marginal distributions.
-However, even with IFM estimation, skew-$t$ and skew-normal copula based models takes significantly more computation time than Student-$t$ and Gaussian copula based models.
-Gauss-Hermite quadrature rule is applied to carry out the numerical integrations, but the computational burden increases exponentially with the dimension of the random effects.
-In future studies we want to investigate some other estimation methods for the proposed class of models, which can provide one step estimation of the model parameters.
-Bayesian methods might be useful in this context, for which one can assess the effect of copula in the estimation of the regression coefficients.
-We are also interested in incorporating missing data mechanism for the class of models to make them more general and versatile.
+In this paper, we explored an extension of the classical linear mixed model framework, which relies on the assumption of multivariate normality.
+Motivated by real-world HIV data, we proposed skew-elliptical copula-based generalized linear mixed models for analyzing such data.
+Our approach treats the standard linear mixed model as a special case, offering greater flexibility when the data violate the normality assumption.
+Our proposed class of models offers improved fit in scenarios where normality assumptions are not met, effectively capturing reflection, permutation asymmetry, and tail dependence, if present in the data.
+We applied our methods to model disease progression using CD4 T$^+$ cell counts from the HIV dataset.
+The general dependence structure inherent in our considered class of models, stemming from skew-elliptical distributions, facilitates easier interpretation of the dependence parameters.
+In our analysis, we found that the use of skew-$t$ copula-based Gamma mixed models provides the best fit among eight candidate models considered, demonstrating the efficacy of our approach in capturing the complex dynamics of disease progression.
+We derived the standard errors of the parameter estimates using the corresponding asymptotic covariance matrix (Godambe information matrix) obtained from IFM estimation.
+Our simulation study provides insights into the performance of IFM estimation of model parameters across various choices of multivariate copulas and marginal distributions.
+However, it's worth noting that even with IFM estimation, skew-$t$ and skew-normal copula-based models require significantly more computation time compared to Student-$t$ and Gaussian copula-based models.
+To manage the computational complexity, we employed the Gauss-Hermite quadrature rule for numerical integrations.
+Nevertheless, the computational burden escalates exponentially with the dimension of the random effects.
+In future research, we aim to explore alternative estimation methods for the proposed class of models, seeking approaches that offer one-step estimation of the model parameters.
+Bayesian methods present a promising avenue in this regard, enabling us to assess the impact of the copula on the estimation of regression coefficients.
+Furthermore, we are eager to incorporate mechanisms for handling missing data within our models, thereby enhancing their generality and versatility.
+This extension would enable more robust analysis in scenarios where data may be incomplete or missing.
+By developing techniques to effectively address missing data, we can improve the reliability and accuracy of our model estimates, leading to more meaningful insights into the underlying processes being studied.
+This will be particularly valuable in real-world applications where missing data is common, ensuring that our models can accommodate diverse and complex datasets encountered in practice.